Guillermo-Andres/DBProject/README.md

 ### Ice
 Specification of resources that represents the ice.
 It contains the size (oz, lbs) of the ice package.

-### Food
+### Canned, Dry, and Baby Food
-Specification of resource that represents food.
-It contains the type (beans, rice, snack bars, etc), if it is perishable, the ingredient list, the unit size (oz, lbs, etc), a description of the item and the expiration date.
+Specification of resource that represents 3 big ranges of food necessary in disaster sites, canned, dry and baby food.
+It contains the type (beans, rice, snack bars, etc), if it is perishable, the ingredient list, the unit size (oz, lbs, etc), and the expiration date.

 ### Medications
 Specification of resource that represents the medications.
 It contains the name of the medication, the ingredient list, the type of the medication (liquid, tablets, gel capsules, etc), and the expiration date.

 ### Hygiene
 Specification of resource that represents hygiene products.
-It contains the description of the product (toilet paper, toothpaste, soap, etc), the number of items per package and the brand.
+It contains the number of items per package and the brand.

-### Feminine Hygiene
-Specification of resource that represents feminine hygiene products.
-It contains the type of product (pads, liners, tampons, etc), the flow level (light, medium, heavy), the brand and the number of items per package.

 ### Clothing
 Specification of resource that represents clothing.
-It contains the size (kids small, adult large, etc), color, gender (women, men, girls, boys), material (cotton, polyester, lycra,etc), and a description (blouse, shorts, shoes, etc)
+It contains the size (kids small, adult large, etc), color, gender (women, men, girls, boys), and the material (cotton, polyester, lycra,etc).

-### Diapers
-Specification of a resource that represents diapers, for babies and adults.
-It contains the size, the material and the brand.

 ### Heavy Equipment
 Specification of a resource that represents heavy equipment.
 It contains the type of equipment.